Skip to main content

 Jackson's brilliant play has saved the Ravens at times this year, but the Steelers didn't allow that to happen.
 In his previous eight games, Jackson had a passer rating of 100+ and was the NFL's best player over that stretch.
 In this game, Jackson's passer rating was 66.1, and in his five career starts against Pittsburgh, Jackson has 11 turnovers and has taken 22 sacks.

-With the league's No. 1 offense more weapons than Jackson has ever had against Pittsburgh, the Ravens thought their offense would shine.
+With the league's No. 1 offense and more weapons than Jackson has ever had against Pittsburgh, the Ravens thought their offense would shine.
 It didn't.
 That will force the Ravens' players and coaches to keep looking for answers before their rematch against Pittsburgh in Week 16.

-Penalties are hurting Baltimore.
+Penalties keep hurting Baltimore.

 The Ravens were whistled 12 times for 80 yards, and many of those flags were drive killers that erased positive plays or put Baltimore in long-yardage situations.
 Left guard Patrick Mekari continued to have a tough time avoiding penalties.